-Who is eligible?
+· Who will be eligible?

-Anyone who is visa-required to travel to or enter both Ireland and the United Kingdom, who is applying for a short-stay visa, and who has given biometric information as part of their application, is eligible for the scheme.
+Anyone who is visa-required to travel to or enter both Ireland and the United Kingdom, who is applying for a short-stay visa, and who has given biometric information as part of their application, will be eligible for the scheme.

-The scheme launched first in China in October 2014, was subsequently introduced in India, and will be rolled out in other countries later.
-So currently Chinese citizens who apply for their short-stay visa in China can avail of the scheme.
+The scheme was launched in China in October 2014, India in February 2015 and will be rolled out in other countries later.
+Currently, Chinese/Indian citizens who apply for their short-stay visa in China/India will be able to avail of the scheme.